GDHadeel/ESP32-Servo-Motor-Sweep-with-LED-Indicators/README.md

 # ESP32-Servo-Motor-Sweep-with-LED-Indicators

-# Task 3: ESP32 Electronic Circuit with Sensor Integration
+# Task 3: Design and program any electronic circuit that contains an ESP along with any sensor or electronic piece

 ## Description